KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 ![Sex](assets/Filter_sex.png)

-I've shown you how to filter by text, but you can also filter by colors.
+> 💡Tip: You can also filter by colors.

-In this way, Conditional Formatting and Filtering can work nicely together.
+> In this way, Conditional Formatting and Filtering can work nicely together.
+Here's an example:
-* Say you highlight all duplicates and then filter based on the highlight color
+> * Highlight all duplicates and then filter based on the highlight color
-* You can look at only the duplicated values, which makes evaluating them easier
+> * You can look at only the duplicated values, which makes evaluating them easier

-Filtering is an incredibly powerful tool, but it can also be dangerous, especially when filtering multiple variables at the same time.
+Filtering is powerful, but it can also be dangerous, especially when filtering multiple variables at once.

-Make sure you are always aware of what filters you have on at any given time to make sure you're not inadvertently missing any data.
+Be mindful of active filters to avoid inadvertently missing any data.

 ## 📊Step 4: Text to Columns
-I've listed the names of the films the characters appear in, separated by a semicolon `;`.
+In `film_names`, I've listed each character's films, separated by a semicolon, `;`.

-If we want to separate out each film into its own cell, we can use the Text to Columns feature.
+If we want to separate each film into its own cell, we can use **Text to Columns**.

 ### 4.1 Text to Columns Wizard
 #### 4.1.1 Open Text to Columns Wizard 🪄